aclemons/emailrelay/doc/reference.rst

 * *.new* -- while the envelope is first being written
 * *.busy* -- while the message is being forwarded
 * *.bad* -- if the message cannot be forwarded
-* *.local* -- for copies for delivery to local recipients

 If an e-mail message cannot be forwarded the envelope file is given a *.bad* suffix, and the failure reason is written into the file.

-Sub-directories of the main spool directory are sometimes used for mail messages that have been delivered to local e-mail recipients.
+Sub-directories of the main spool directory are sometimes used as mailboxes containing e-mail messages that have been delivered to local e-mail recipients.

 Forwarding
 ==========